Exceptional jumps of Picard ranks of reductions of K3 surfaces over number fields

 \begin{theorem} Every $2$-dimensional abelian scheme over $\cO_K$ admits infinitely many places of geometrically non simple reduction. \end{theorem}

 More generally, consider the setting of $(V,Q)$, a $(b+2)$-dimensional quadratic space over $\Q$ with signature $(b,2)$.

-\begin{assumption} Suppose that $b\geq 3$, $b\equiv 3 \bmod 4$, and the even Clifford algebra $C^+(V,Q)$ is isomorphic to the matrix algebra $M_{2^{n}}(\Q)$ with $n=\frac{b+1}{2}$. \end{assumption} Such a quadratic space (and its Clifford algebra) corresponds to a family of abelian varieties, called Kuga--Satake abelian varieties (see \S\ref{sec_KS}).
+\begin{assumption} \end{assumption} Such a quadratic space (and its Clifford algebra) corresponds to a family of abelian varieties, called Kuga--Satake abelian varieties (see \S\ref{sec_KS}).
 Every such abelian variety $A$ has a splitting of the form $A = A^+\times A^-$, induced by the grading of the Clifford algebra.
 By the Kuga--Satake construction, it follows that $A^+$ is isogenous to $B^{2^{n}}$ for some lower-dimensional abelian variety $B$.
 Our next result concerns places of split reduction of $B$ when $A$ is defined over some number field $K$.
 Generically, $\End(B_{\bar{K}})=\Z$ (see \S\ref{sec_KSsplit}) and hence the set of places of geometrically split reductions has density zero by \cite{zywina}, as the Mumford--Tate conjecture is known for $A$, and therefore for $B$.
 We prove then the following result: \begin{theorem} Consider the above setting, with the assumption that $B$ extends to an abelian scheme $\mathcal{B}\rightarrow\mathrm{Spec}(\cO_K)$ (and therefore, $A$ also extends to an abelian scheme $\mathcal{A} \rightarrow\mathrm{Spec}(\cO_K)$).
 Then there are infinitely many finite places $\fP$ of $K$ such that $\mathcal{B}_{\fP}$ is geometrically non simple. \end{theorem}

 We also have similar results for abelian varieties parameterized by Shimura varieties associated to the unitary similitude group $\mathrm{GU}(r,1)$, $r\geq1$, see \S\ref{sec_unitary} for the precise definitions. \begin{corollaire} Let $E$ be an imaginary quadratic field and let $\cA$ be a principally polarized abelian scheme over $\cO_K$.
 Suppose that there is an embedding $\cO_E\subset \End(\cA)$ which is compatible with the polarization on $\cA$, and that the action of $\cO_E$ on $\Lie \cA_K$ has signature $(r,1)$.
 Then there are infinitely many finite places $\fP$ of $K$ such that $\cA_{\fP}$ admits a geometric isogeny factor which is an elliptic curve CM by $E$. \end{corollaire}